eliya18/Research-Projects-2024/README.md

 ## Deadlines

-- For the tutorial documentation presentation May 13th 2023
+- For the tutorial documentation submission May 13th 2023
 - In Class presentation of each topic May 21st 2023
 - For the tutorial evaluation and feedback May 29th 2023